 Others may request a deposit first, especially for bigger projects.
-However, you shouldn’t have to pay more than 25% before the work begins; and never hire a tradesman who wants the full amount upfront.
+However, you shouldn’t have to pay more than 25% before the work begins; and never hire a tradesperson who wants the full amount upfront.

 According to Steven, you could even ask to delay payment further.
 He explains:

 Don’t be afraid to ask a roofer whether you can delay payment until it rains!
 That way you’ll be properly testing the repair.
-A good tradesman who is confident in his craft should have no problems with this.
+A good tradesperson who is confident in his craft should have no problems with this.

 CompetentRoofer is the Competent Person Scheme - licenced by the government - that allows roofing contractors to self-certify that their work complies with Building Regulations within England and Wales.